HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Medical Laboratory Technicians.

 What do Medical Laboratory Technicians do?

-Medical laboratory technicians (MLTs) perform laboratory tests to assist in the diagnosis and treatment of medical conditions.
+Medical laboratory technicians (MLTs) perform laboratory tests to assist in diagnosing and treating medical conditions.

 Collecting and Preparing Samples